Language selection

 Observations

-Ocean data on a range of physical, chemical and biological features (e.g. tides, ocean currents, pH, salinity, temperature, ocean colour, phytoplankton, etc.) are acquired by Fisheries and Oceans Canada as part of zonal research and monitoring initiatives in Canada's three oceans.
+Ocean data on a range of physical, chemical and biological features (for example, tides, ocean currents, pH, salinity, temperature, ocean colour, phytoplankton, etc.) are acquired by Fisheries and Oceans Canada as part of zonal research and monitoring initiatives in Canada's three oceans.
 Ocean observations form the backbone of our understanding the state of the oceans and how they are changing over time.
 Observational data are also critical for developing predictive ocean models.

 Data management